American Conference (NCAA): Football

 The conference began football during the 1991–92 season, and it was a founding member of the Bowl Championship Series.
 Previously, conference opponents operated on a two-year cycle, as a home-and-home series.

 The conference previously did not have enough teams to form divisions, but it now does after Navy joined the conference in 2015.
 When Navy joined in 2015 and the conference's divisions were created, Navy was placed in the West division along with Houston, Memphis, SMU, Tulane, and Tulsa.
 Teams play eight conference games a season.
 Since 2015, each team has played the other five teams in its own division, as well as three teams from the other division, operating in a four-year cycle ensuring that each school will play every conference opponent at home and on the road at least once in the four-year cycle.
-At the end of each regular season, the East division winner and the West division winner, as determined by final conference record, meet in the American Athletic Conference Football Championship Game, played at the home site of one of the division winners.
+At the end of each regular season, the East division winner and the West division winner, as determined by final conference record, meet in the American Conference Football Championship Game, played at the home site of one of the division winners.

 With the departure of UConn after the 2019 season, the divisions were affected by the reduction to an uneven number of teams.
 At the time, the American had no plan to add another team to rebalance divisions, so the conference eliminated the divisions.
 The championship game is now played by the two teams that achieved the best record in regular-season conference play.
 While the conference has had 14 football members since 2023, it has not split into divisions for football.